beitmenotyou-com/OmniSocial-ProtocolKit/docs/index.md

-# 📚 OmniSocial Hub Documentation
+# 📚 OmniSocial ProtocolKit Documentation

-Welcome to the OmniSocial Hub docs site — the all-in-one platform for building cross-protocol federated social apps.
+Welcome to the OmniSocial ProtocolKit docs site — the all-in-one platform for building cross-protocol federated social apps.

 ---